RaphaelLuizPH/RaphaelLuizPH/README.md

 <br/><br/>

 # 🧠 About Me:
 I am a Software Engineering student at the Catholic University of Brasília, specializing in Full-Stack development and design, working on the development of intuitive interfaces, consuming APIs, and back-end development.
-My core skills include React and C#, along with proficiency in design tools such as Photoshop, Adobe XD, and Illustrator. <br><br>
+My core skills include React and C#. <br><br>

 ## 🌐 Socials: